icon-project/icon-sdk-python/README.md

     .nonce(100)										\
     .build()

-# Generates an instance of transation for deploying SCORE.
+# Generates an instance of transaction for deploying SCORE.
 raw_transaction = DeployTransactionBuilder()		\
     .from_(wallet.getAddress())						\
     .to("cx00...02")								\